dlang/DIPs/DIPs/1NNN-PJB.md

 By contrast, `@nodiscard` can be used without caveats to provide compile-time protection against ignored errors in all of the use-cases listed above.

+Another alternative is for a function to return error information via an `out` parameter.
+Since a call to the function will not compile with a missing argument, the calling code is forced, at compile time, to visibly acknowledge the possibility of an error.

+Unfortunately, using `out` parameters for error handling is not a general-purpose solution, because the programmer is not always free to change a function's signature to include an `out` parameter.
+Reasons for this include:

+* The function is part of an external library written in another language.
+* The function is an override of a virtual function that is part of an established public API.
+* The function is used as an argument to a higher-order function such as `map` or `filter` that requires a particular signature.

+By contrast, `@nodiscard` can be used with any kind of function, because all functions have a return type.

 [Dub]: https://code.dlang.org/